 Melissa: Yes.
 I did too.
 I started overeating protein.
 I was over consuming protein.
 I ended up with adrenal fatigue.
 I messed with my metabolism.
-I also threw the competition I got introduced to fake foods, because I had to have so much protein that all of the sudden I’m eating protein bars I never ate before, which are all these chemicals, and this, and that.
+I also through the competition I got introduced to fake foods, because I had to have so much protein that all of the sudden I’m eating protein bars I never ate before, which are all these chemicals, and this, and that.
 I’m taking diet pills, which I had been taking before, but not to this degree.
 Not for this extended period of time, because I stuck with that well after competing.
 The fake foods was a big one.
 There’s so much that goes on in that industry where you really aren’t eating whole foods anymore, and everything’s amped up with protein, and fake amounts of protein, and fiber in everything.
 It’s like Quest bars that have 20 grams of fiber in them.
 It just led to … It just added to my already dieters mentality, and just the way my relationship with food, it didn’t help it at all.

 robyn: Yeah.
 It’s interesting you mentioned the adrenal fatigue because my friend, her name is Jamie, was desperately ill for many, many years, and she’s starting to make a comeback now, but she was stage three, stage four adrenal fatigue is what she was told, and there’s plenty of people who are starting to talk about how it’s not really adrenal fatigue.
 It’s the HTP access.
 It’s actually three different glands, and maybe we don’t know everything about it, but the adrenal glands are overtaxed, and so much protein also puts us at risk for all the degenerative diseases, and we have the high protein foods are also really low in fiber, and really low in micro-nutrients.
 It’s a drum that I beat a lot, and we’ll leave that, because it’s all part in parcel of this whole idea of emotional eating.
 Tell me more about, you said that you hated yourself skinny, and you hated yourself fat.
 What’s the hating yourself skinny part?
 Is that like, because you hated yourself, you’d go from skinny to fat to skinny to fat?